wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 The Library of Congress Classification can't be fitted into a rigid structure like Dewey has.
 LCC call numbers can begin with one, two or three letters, which is manageable, but instead of being laid out neatly from 0 to 999 the numbers can range from a maximum of 9 (in LH, "College and school magazines and papers") to 9999 (six classes outside of law, the first being BX, "Christian denominations").
 Instead of trying to fit LCC call numbers to some Procrustean bed to make a checkerboard dentograph, we can leave them as they are in a mountain dentograph.
 Mountain dentographs are three-dimensional, with the LCC class letters on the x-axis, the numbers on the y-axis, and the item counts on the z-axis.
 They look like very orderly mountain ranges.

-In the examples that follow I am going to ignore everything classified in K (law) in what follows.
+To keep things simpler I am going to ignore everything classified in K (law) in the following examples.
 There are 156 subdivisions in K (ending with KZD, "Space law.
 Law of outer space") and to keep the dentographs simpler I simply remove all K numbers in processing.
 My apologies to any law librarians reading this.

 ## Processing call numbers

+Once again we need to find, clean and process call numbers.
 I'll use the University of Toronto MARC records from the Internet Archive in this example.
-I want to keep the branch information so the call number extraction will be a little different.
+I want to keep the branch information to generate branch-specific dentographs, so the call number extraction will be a little different.
 We'll extract the 949s with `yaz-marcdump` as before, but then run [`949-extractifier.rb`](https://github.com/wdenton/c4lj-dentographs/blob/master/949-extractifier.rb) to pull out the branch and call number of each item.
 There are 6,787,653 949s in the MARC file, and processing 5,414,215 proper LC call numbers are left. (`utoronto-949.txt.gz` is in the repository, so you can skip the first line here, but run `gunzip utoronto-949.txt.gz` to uncompress it.)

     $ yaz-marcdump /data/dentographs/utoronto/uToronto.mrc | grep ^949 > utoronto-949.txt
     $ wc -l utoronto-949.txt